 Four Sundays of preparation precede Great Lent.
 The Church eases us into the fasting discipline during these weeks of preparation as follows:

 WEEKENDS (Saturday and Sunday) are observed as Wine and Oil Days.
-On these days the fast is relaxed to permit alcoholic beverages and olive oil.
+On these days the fast is relaxed to permit alcoholic beverages and olive and other vegetable oils.

-In addition, two special feastdays that fall during this period – Annunciation (March 25) and Palm Sunday (April 9, this year) – are kept as Fish, Wine, and Oil Days.
-On these days the fast is relaxed to permit fish with backbones, in addition to alcoholic beverages and olive oil.
+In addition, two special feastdays that fall during this period – Annunciation (March 25) and Palm Sunday (April 1, this year) – are kept as Fish, Wine, and Oil Days.
+On these days the fast is relaxed to permit fish with backbones, in addition to alcoholic beverages and oil.